mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 >
 > [^openai-empowerment]

-#### Jason Chen
+#### Edwin Chen (CEO, Surge AI)

-##### On the race to create "better" AI
+##### On the impact of AI on society

-> If AGI is realized, Chen expects it to be significantly more powerful than today’s algorithmic platforms, while infiltrating every part of society.
-“There is almost an infinite potential for unintended consequences,” he says.
+> If AGI is realized, Chen expects it to be significantly more powerful than today’s algorithmic platforms, while infiltrating every part of society. [^time-100-ai]

->
+##### On the inevitability of AI

-> Chen is sanguine about his own company’s potential contribution to such unintended consequences. **“This is going to happen no matter what,” he says.
-“If it's not us, it's going to be somebody else.** So we want to make sure we are the people best-positioned to ensure they are properly aligned.”
+> Chen is sanguine about his own company’s potential contribution to \[the] unintended consequences \[of AI].
+“This is going to happen no matter what,” he says.
+“If it's not us, it's going to be somebody else.
+So we want to make sure we are the people best-positioned to ensure they are properly aligned.” [^time-100-ai]
->
-> [^time-100-ai]

-#### David Sacks
+#### David Sacks (AI/Crypto Czar, White House)

 ##### On the importance of the US dominating AI